Google Cloud KMS provider for Nimbus JOSE

 secp256k1

-was removed from Java 15 by Oracle, and Java 16 by OpenJDK.
+Note that the EC curve secp256k1 was removed from Java 15 by Oracle, and Java 16 by OpenJDK.
 This library retains

 the necesarry code, but it is not well tested.